Appointments

 Pace of Nominations – rebounding to its earlier pace but still below the leaders.

-Pace of Confirmations – stymied
+Pace of Confirmations – normal

 In the Senate, receiving a nominee results in a referral to a committee of jurisdiction which starts the Senate’s vetting.
 And here things start to go off the rails.
 This first Senate stage (indicated with light tan on the graph) ends with a committee report to the full Senate or when the full Senate “discharges” its committee of further deliberations, which then starts a clock on how long the Senate goes before it makes a final and official decision (the dark tan bar).